top of page

 • 4 min read

+If you’ve got a defendant who suddenly “doesn’t live there,” never answers the door, or seems to have a sixth sense for when your server shows up—welcome to the dodging phase.
 For litigation attorneys and paralegals in Williamson County, Travis County, and the greater Austin area, the goal is simple: get service completed cleanly, documented properly, and without turning your case timeline into a slow-motion pileup.

 Below is a practical playbook for what to do when service gets difficult—plus what information helps your process server move faster.